Sparkitecture/SparkitectureDocs/README.md

 npm -v
 ```

+##### Running Multiple Node.js Versions

+- If you are running the current version of Node, you might not be running the Sparkitecture version of Node (LTS version)
+- To run multiple versions of Node on your machine, do the following
+  -Install nvs

 ##### Installing the Angular CLI

 To install the Angular CLI run the following command in your terminal window.